Blog / Car Insurance

 Airbags are inflated by what is essentially a small explosive device – they’re not the soft, fluffy pillow you like to imagine.
 Many of Takata’s ammonium nitrate inflation devices were made without a drying agent, but in highly humid environments the ammonium nitrate could become unstable, causing the inflator devices to explode.

-According to the National Highway Traffic Safety Administration in the U.S., faulty Takata airbags are responsible for an estimated 24 deaths and 300 injuries worldwide.
+According to AP, faulty Takata airbags are responsible for an estimated total of 33 deaths worldwide.

-Takata supplied airbags to manufacturers around the globe, and the cost of replacing them all was estimated to be US$5 billion (on top of a US$1 billion fine for Takata in the US), enough to see the company declare bankruptcy, leaving vehicle manufacturers to pick up the tab.
+Takata supplied airbags to manufacturers around the globe, and some reporting suggested the total cost to Takata may have been as high as US$24b, enough to see the company declare bankruptcy, leaving vehicle manufacturers to pick up the tab.

 The Takata recall affected more than 150,000 vehicles in Singapore, the bulk of which have been rectified.

-What should you do when you have a vehicle recall?
+What should you do when you have a vehicle recalled?

 If you bought your vehicle from an authorised dealer and they know how to contact you, there should never be an issue for you with recalls.
 If your vehicle is subject to a recall notice you should arrange for rectification work as soon as possible – remember, seemingly small issues could be catastrophic.
 Priority will be given to the most urgent issues.